xavier1195/INFO670/ListManagementApp/README.md

 4. Go to Profile to create a user with username/email/favorite bird and join one or more Flocks.

-5. Visit the Flocks screen to see birds added by other users in the same flocks.
+5. Visit the Flocks screen to see birds added by other users in the same flocks and see messages by others in your Flock (Use Ubran Birds when signing up to see prepopulated Flock)

 ### Future State:
 - Update Autocomplete to possibly allow non-eBird birds